SerranoZz/Projeto-War/README.md

+##Steps to run the project

-To run the project, execute the command
+To run the project, execute the command below:
 ```
 npm i
 ```
-on the terminal.